 Adjust spices as per your preferred taste.

-Do not forget to squeeze out as much moisture as possible from bottle gourd, else you cannot make dumplings.
+Do not forget to squeeze out as much moisture as possible from the bottle gourd, else you cannot make dumplings.

-The above measurement yields 11 dumplings.
+The above measurement yields 11 medium size koftas.

 Tried this recipe?Leave your feedback and RATE THE RECIPE!